-Now, she manages her illness by receiving physical therapy twice a week from Dr. Brian Paris of Advanced Wellness Systems.
+Now, she manages her illness by receiving physical therapy twice a week from Pain Arthritis Relief Center of Advanced Wellness Systems.
 The physical therapy from Dr. Paris, combined with eating well and keeping stress-free, has Kathy living a relatively healthy life again.

 Every year, about 300,000 cases of Lyme Disease are reported to the Centers for Disease Control and Prevention.
 Maryland saw an increase in reported cases from 801 in 2013 to 1,373 in 2014, while Virginia saw a similar rise from 925 to 1,346 cases.